Hurlford: Crossroads Primary School

 Crossroads Primary School, now closed, formerly served the outlying areas of Hurlford and surrounding villages.
 It was closed by East Ayrshire Council as it was no longer financially viable to repair the building, despite parental and local protest.
 Pupils now attend Galston Primary School.

-Economy

-The town developed rapidly in the 19th century, following the discovery of coal.
-Fireclay and ironstone were also worked extensively until production ceased in the 1970s.
-A poignant reminder of the heyday of the iron and steel industry of Hurlford is the ship's propeller erected at the Cross in the lately redeveloped town centre.
-Today, industries found in Hurlford include brakepad manufacturing by Eurofriction Limited and whisky production by international company Diageo.

 Transport

 Hurlford railway station is now closed.
 Hurlford also used to boast its own tramway system, which connected it to Kilmarnock.
 Nowadays, the main public transport links are provided by several Stagecoach West Scotland bus services, including direct services to Glasgow.